imacrayon/blade-starter-kit/README.md

 # Laravel Blade Starter Kit

-A Blade port of the official Laravel Starter Kit.

-This starter kit features many of the conveniences you'd expect in a modern framework.
-It has beautiful UI components built with [Alpine.js](https://alpinejs.dev) and [Tailwind CSS](https://tailwindcss.com), route pre-fetching provided by [instant.page](https://instant.page), and Livewire-like reactivity powered by [Alpine AJAX](https://alpine-ajax.js.org).
+This is an opinionated starter kit for building multi-tenant Laravel applications with Blade.
+It comes loaded with features out of the box:

+- **Teams & invitations** — create teams, invite users by email, and manage roles
+- **Admin panel** — manage users and teams with full-text search
+- **User impersonation** — sign in as any user from the admin panel
+- **Two-factor authentication** — TOTP-based 2FA powered by [Laravel Fortify](https://laravel.com/docs/fortify)

+The UI is composed of beautiful Blade components powered by [Alpine.js](https://alpinejs.dev) and [Tailwind CSS](https://tailwindcss.com), with partial page updates via [Alpine AJAX](https://alpine-ajax.js.org) and route pre-fetching via [instant.page](https://instant.page).

 ![Preview of the Blade Starter Kit](https://raw.githubusercontent.com/imacrayon/media/main/blade-starter-kit.gif)